 Summaries of Lessons & Resources

-Bible Background and Lesson Objectives -written in a devotional style for teachers that gets to the heart of the story.
+Written in a devotional style for teachers, that gets to the heart of the story.

 Students will learn about and re-enact Peter's joy at seeing the risen Christ, and consider what Jesus means to them as well.
 Then they'll create a special type of mural that expresses the heart of Peter's story.

 This workshop features a fun "Board Game" quiz all about Peter --which can played in using either a life size Board Game you create, or using the Fall of Jericho board game software.
 The lesson comes with a question set that teaches students Peter's larger story.

 This "All About Peter" lesson is a bit of a departure for WT lessons in that it covers his entire story, providing students the context for Peter's leap from the boat when he saw Jesus, and the response he made with his life to Jesus' command to "feed my sheep."

 Students will participate in a special "Monk's" meal which helps demonstrate what Jesus meant when he said, "Feed my sheep."
 This lesson's "no appliance" cooking requirement allows churches who don't have access to a kitchen, or have a dedicated traditional cooking "workshop" setup, to enjoy a lesson where food is a tasty part of the teaching technique.

 Students perform a "shadow" drama depicting and reflecting on the story of Peter rushing ashore to meet Jesus, Jesus questions Peter, "do you love me?" ...and our students acting out ways to "feed" Jesus' sheep.
 Comes with instructions about setting up the "shadow" drama stage and effect.